 - Residents are released from other responsibilities to attend the training sessions for certification or re-certification.

-- If you are currently certified: As a new Resident, upload a PDF of your CPR card to your MedHub new hire portal or submit to your program coordinator.
+- Currently certified: As a new Resident, upload a PDF of the CPR card to the MedHub new hire portal or submit to program coordinator.

 Emergency Educational Center (EEC)